apache/portals-pluto/portlet-tck_3.0/README.txt

 ./pluto-portal-driver/src/main/resources/pluto-portal-driver-config.xsd

+After the TCK has been built, complete page file for the TCK pages is contained in the following file:

+./pluto/portlet-tck_3.0/deploy/target/deploy-files/pluto-portal-driver-config.xml

 It is expected that vendors will extract the portlet to page mapping information from the page file in order to create the necessary configuration files for the portal under test.

+When creating pages for your system, note that the test driver expects links to all test case pages to be available.
+The test driver searches for the page links by link text, so it is important that the links have the names defined in the page file.

 Building the TCK:
 =================